Difference Between Severity and Priority

 Severity

-During Test Execution when the tester finds the defect and logs it in any Defect Logging tool like JIRA, Testrail, etc. to submit for the developers to work on, a tester needs to decide the Priority and Severity based on the defect criticality and complexity so that a developer can deal accordingly.
+During Test Execution, when the tester finds the defect and logs it in any Defect Logging tool like JIRA, Testrail, etc., to submit for the developers to work on, a tester needs to decide the Priority and Severity based on the defect criticality and complexity so that a developer can deal accordingly.
 In layman terms, Severity is defined as the ‘degree of impact that anything can have.
-So Severity in terms of Defect indicates that to what degree a particular defect has its impact on the Software/application.
+So Severity in terms of Defect indicates to what degree a particular defect has an impact on the Software/application.
 It means to what extent a defect can affect an application.
 Usually, Severity is defined in terms of financial loss, reputation, and loss of life, depending on the application.

 Severity is categorized in different categories depending on the impact of the defect on the application:

-- Critical: A defect that hampers the entire application and blocks the user to proceed or use the application because it is considered critical.
-Considering the UI of the application, if the Login Screen of the application hangs and does not allow the user to login and proceed further.
+- Critical: A defect that hampers the entire application and blocks the user from proceeding or using the application because it is considered critical.
+Considering the UI of the application, if the Login Screen of the application hangs and does not allow the user to log in and proceed further.

-- Major: A defect is considered as major if the Major/ important feature of an application is not working as expected or intended to perform.
-Any significant feature implemented in an application is working completely different from it’s expected behaviour, then the defect for this will be considered as Major.
+- Major: A defect is considered major if the Major/ important feature of an application is not working as expected or intended to perform.
+If any significant feature implemented in an application is working completely differently from it’s expected behavior, then the defect for this will be considered as Major.
 For example, while doing Online shopping, the user is unable to add products to the cart using Add to Cart feature.

 Priority

 Priority in simple English is used in the comparison of two things and where importance is given to one of them.
-Similarly, in terms of Defect, Priority is the urgency of the defect to be fixed.
-It refers to the order in which defects need to be fixed, keeping in mind it’s severity and business needs.
+Similarly, in terms of Defects, Priority is the urgency of the defect to be fixed.
+It refers to the order in which defects need to be fixed, keeping in mind their severity and business needs.

 Developers cannot fix so many defects simultaneously, so it is important to prioritize the order of the defects they will fix.
 Usually, High Severity defects are of High Priority as they demand quick fixing.
-The priority of defects is categorized as:
+The priority of defects is categorized as follows:

 - High: Any defect that needs immediate attention and needs to be fixed as soon as possible (max 24 hours).
-Defects that largely impact the end customers and business comes under this category.
-When the entire application is blocked, and testers cannot proceed with further software testing is due to these high priority issues.
+Defects that largely impact the end customers and business come under this category.
+When the entire application is blocked, testers cannot proceed with further software testing due to these high-priority issues.

 - Medium: Defects that can wait to get fixed as they are not affecting the application’s major functionality and do not hamper the business and customer falls in this category.